The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning

 \section{Machine Learning}

 The purpose of applying ML techniques to the plasma closure problem is twofold: Including higher-order effects into large-scale simulations and improving the computational cost and speed of simulations.
-Similar work has been ongoing in computational fluid mechanics for some time, where the aim is primarily to emulate fluid models using ML to obtain fast-running models that can be employed in near-real time. \citep{vinuesa_enhancing_2022}
+Similar work has been ongoing in computational fluid mechanics for some time, where the aim is primarily to emulate fluid models using ML to obtain fast-running models that can be employed in near-real time \citep{vinuesa_enhancing_2022}.

+In the interest of readers who may not be familiar with Machine Learning terminology and methodology, set out here are some of the key concepts needed for the application of ML techniques to the plasma closure problem.
+Similarly to the previous section, this will be kept relatively brief.
+There are many good textbooks and reviews of machine learning methodology in general, and specially for the application to physics, \citet{mehta_high-bias_2019} gives a (relatively) compact review of machine learning techniques of relevance to physics. \citet{Goodfellow-et-al-2016} gives a very in depth and comprehensive textbook covering deep learning, the subfield of machine learning dedicated to multi-layer neural networks.
+We also include a glossary of ML terminology in Appendix A that is used throughout the subsequent discussion for quick reference.

-Broadly, ML problems can be divided into three categories: \begin{itemize} \item Supervised learning: The ML model is trained on labelled data where each (multidimensional) input data point is paired with an output data point (‘label’ or `ground truth').
+Broadly, ML problems can be divided into three main categories relevant here (reinforcement learning, a fourth paradigm, is not used in the closure studies reviewed). \begin{itemize} \item Supervised learning: The ML model is trained on labelled data where each (multidimensional) input data point is paired with an output data point (‘label’ or `ground truth').
 Supervised learning tasks typically consist of regression (continuous labels) and classification (discrete labels). \item Unsupervised learning: The ML model is trained on unlabelled data, where the goal is to extract a pattern or underlying behaviour from the data without any information about a specific solution.
 Examples of unsupervised learning tasks typically include clustering and dimensionality reduction. \item Semi-Supervised learning: The ML model is trained with a mixture of labelled and unlabelled data.
-Examples of semi-supervised learning include reinforcement learning and physics-informed neural networks. \end{itemize}
+An example of a semi-supervised learning technique is the physics-informed neural network training method, where labelled data can be combined with a physics-informed loss function.
+Other examples include tasks where labelled data is sparse or time-consuming to generate and methods are used to train on both the labelled and unlabelled data, such as in computer vision tasks for classifying images, where unlabelled data can be utilised for segmenting images and labelled data for classifying of segments. \end{itemize}